Skip to content

 Travelling North

-When travelling north to Scandinavia you begin to gather an understanding for the vastness of our planet and how many places there are still without any human population.
+When traveling north to Scandinavia, you begin to gather an understanding of the vastness of our planet and how many places there are still without any human population.
 Nature can roam freely here.
-Though at the same time the human made infrastructure, being roads, tunnels or even high speed internet, is superb and links even the most far away places to the population centres to the south.
-The beautiful bridges seem to integrate perfectly in to the nature, but make no mistake nature itself is the undisputed star here.
+At the same time, the human-made infrastructure, being roads, tunnels, or even high-speed internet, is superb and links even the most faraway places to the population centers to the south.
+The beautiful bridges seem to integrate perfectly into nature but make no mistake, nature itself is the undisputed star here.

 test